lrspeiser/DensityDependentMetricModel/README.md

 Source Data: results/next_steps/rar_plateau_mw_full/wide_binaries_pred.csv
 Figure: images/next_steps/rar_plateau_mw_full/wide_binaries_pred.png

-## Gravitational Lensing: Preliminary Consistency
+## Gravitational Lensing: Metric path (manuscript)

 Any modified gravity theory intended as a serious alternative to dark matter must address light deflection as well as dynamics.
-Our model is designed to admit a relativistic completion (GR‑style metric with environment‑gated modifications) so that the same mechanism that boosts galaxy rotation can also enhance gravitational lensing in the low‑acceleration regime without violating Solar‑System tests.
+For manuscript figures we use a single‑theory, metric‑only path: the same gating that boosts galaxy dynamics maps to an environment potential φ_env = 1/2 ln ξ, and the weak‑field lensing kernel is Φ+Ψ with Φ=Ψ (quasi‑static, screened limit; c_T=1).
+See docs/paper_appendix_relativistic.md.

-As a pilot consistency check, we computed galaxy‑scale lensing signals using the baryonic mass plus the associated “phantom” contribution implied by the RAR‑gated dynamics, under a simple, weak‑field metric ansatz in which deflection responds to the same low‑acceleration enhancement.
-Using a monotone‑envelope solver for the mean surface density ⟨Σ⟩(R) and defining the Einstein radius as the outer crossing with the critical surface density, we find that predicted Einstein radii for a small, canonical set of lenses fall in the right order of magnitude.
-In this early test, a single global scaling of the phantom term in lensing improves the match (best around a factor ~2 on our 3‑lens smoke test); we treat this purely as a placeholder until a full, self‑consistent relativistic derivation removes such dials.
+The orchestrator computes per‑lens ⟨Σ⟩(R), ΔΣ(R), and θ_E from Φ+Ψ, writes per‑lens profiles (results/next_steps/<run>/lensing_metric_profiles/*) and a stacked ΔΣ (results/next_steps/<run>/lensing_metric_stack.csv).
+To regenerate manuscript outputs, pass --metric-lensing-only so no lensing‑only scalars are used in outputs.
+A small strong‑lens table is produced when you provide docs/lensing_targets.csv.

-Crucially, the lensing pilot does not alter any dynamical fits or Solar‑System bounds: it is only a check that a consistent relativistic extension can plausibly deliver lensing strengths commensurate with observations given the same baryonic inputs.
-A full treatment—deriving the metric potentials, quantifying Φ+Ψ in the weak field, and validating against galaxy–galaxy lensing and Einstein rings—will be presented separately.
+For internal scoping (not used in manuscript figures), a lensing‑only pilot scaling remains available behind flags (--alpha-lens-ph, --zeta-env-lens); this is disabled by --metric-lensing-only.

 #### Pilot outputs (enhanced_20250805_115400)
 - Table (per‑lens θ_E predictions; metric‑only with GR and RAR columns): results/next_steps/enhanced_20250805_115400/lensing_metric_table.csv